kserve/community/membership.md

-#### Lead
+#### Project Lead

-Subproject Leads are the technical authority for a subproject in the KServe project.
+Project Leads are the technical authority for a subproject in the KServe project.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
-Subproject leads *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.
+Project leads *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.